btzy/lieuzhenghong.com/root/group_testing.md

 It stands to reason that the subgroup and subsubgroup sizes also matter.
 But how should we pick these sizes?

-Well, each group that tests positive is quite likely to have only one infected individual, because there are more groups than infected individuals.
+Well, each group that tests positive is quite likely to have only one infected individual, because there are more groups than infected individuals. [^2] Suppose you rolled twenty 100-sided dice (d100): the odds of getting one
+100 is quite rate, but the odds of getting two or more 100s is vanishingly unlikely.
+In the same way,
+since an individual is very unlikely to have the virus, it is quite rare for a group to have an infected person, and extremely rare for a group to have two (or more) infected people.

+[^2]: TODO

 Let's assume for now that each group that tests positive has exactly one infected individual.
 Our objective, then, is to determine which one of the 20 people in this group is infected.

 It turns out that we should halve the size of the (sub)group each time.
 (If you have heard of binary search, this is precisely the algorithm being described here.)
 That is, we start with a group size is 20 (of which we know exactly one person is infected),